highmed/dsf-process-tutorial/README.md

 In order to dynamically control processes that are packaged as a process plugins, we will take a look in this exercise at two possibilities on how to pass input parameters to a process.
 For more details see the [exercise 2 description](exercises/exercise-2.md).

 ## Exercise 3 - Message Event
-TODO short description, for more details see the [exercise 3 description](exercises/exercise-3.md).
+Communication between organizations is modeled using message flow in BPMN processes.
+The third exercise shows how a process at one organization can trigger a process at another organization.
+For more details see the [exercise 3 description](exercises/exercise-3.md).

 ## Exercise 4 - Exclusive Gateway
 TODO short description, for more details see the [exercise 4 description](exercises/exercise-4.md).